A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Conclusions

 Our results show that, according to the continuum model, any immune response has the tendency to decrease the effectiveness of the virotherapy.
-This holds true for the agent-based model whenever oscillations are absent or too weak to drive the uninfected cell number very low; in the latter situation, the partial extinction of the sole infected populations may result into a complete failure of virotherapy.
+This holds true for the agent-based model whenever oscillations are absent or too weak to drive the uninfected cell number very low; in the latter situation, the partial extinction of the solely infected populations may result in a complete failure of virotherapy.
 On the other hand, stronger oscillations are sometimes able to lead all the cancer cells close to extinction in the individual-based model.
-This happens when the infection has the possibility to propagate in the whole tumour before the enhancement of the immune system, hence it can only be achieved if the time and location of the therapies are correctly calibrated.
-Fig. \ref{fig:comparison} summarises the total number of cells of the agent-based model in different scenarios, clearly showing that the combination of treatments may worsen the outcome; this result is in line with several experimental evidences \cite{filley17}.
+This happens when the infection has the possibility to propagate in the whole tumour before the enhancement of the immune system; hence, it can only be achieved if the time and location of the therapies are correctly calibrated.
+Fig. \ref{fig:comparison} clearly shows that the combination of treatments may worsen the outcome; this result is in line with several experimental evidence \cite{filley17}.
+At the final time of the simulations $t=1500\;$h, the best outcome is achieved through virotherapy alone and any kind of immune enhancement worsens it.
+On the other hand, other treatment protocols show much more promising results at earlier times.
 Even though our model shows recurrence of the tumour at later times in most cases, such a low number of cells suggests that it would be possible to completely eradicate the tumour (e.g., by implementing an additional therapy) or at least to keep it under control (e.g., by repeated viral injections, as shown in Fig. \ref{fig:multiple}).